;

 Have you ever felt like your child is ungrateful when you bring home new clothes for him or her?

-Parenting Kids With Clothing Sensory Issues
+Parenting Kids With Sensory Clothing Issues

 Before I proceed, I’m going to preface this by acknowledging that if you don’t have children who struggle with sensory issues, this might seem absolutely ridiculous.

-Some people will say, “that child needs to be put in her place.”
 I completely understand.
 As a mother, I’ve had these feelings myself.
-However, there is a point when you realize some methods don’t work with some kids, so you need to do something different to get a different result.
+However, there is a point when you realize some methods don’t work with some kids, so you must do something different to get a different result.

 If you don’t have a child who has difficulty with change, loud noises, or clothing that doesn’t fit right, feel free to hop on over to our blog.
 However, for those of you who won’t judge and can understand this parenting dilemma, please keep reading, this just might help you.